Migrate your MySQL database to Azure Database for MySQL - Flexible Server using dump and restore

 - innodb_write_io_threads & innodb_write_io_threads - Change to 4 from the Server parameters in Azure portal to improve the speed of migration.

-- Scale up Storage tier – The IOPs for Azure Database for MySQL server increases progressively with the increase in storage tier.
+- Scale up Storage tier – The IOPs for Azure Database for MySQL flexible server increases progressively with the increase in storage tier.
 For faster loads, you may want to increase the storage tier to increase the IOPs provisioned.
 Do remember the storage can only be scaled up, not down.

 Once the migration is completed, you can revert back the server parameters and compute tier configuration to its previous values.